lauromartins/knn/README.md

 # knn
-My knn implementation for classifying a dataset
+My knn implementation (in python) for classifying a dataset